Augmented Humanity, Inc A Psychological Techno-Thriller Book Series

 In Senior Executive positions at IBM, including Director of Artificial Intelligence Applications and Director of Watson Internet of Things, I led programs that transformed businesses via technology.
 As a Computer Engineer at Lockheed, I designed advanced image recognition systems, a precursor to today’s AI.

 I've experienced the hype, the promise, and the peril of Artificial Intelligence.
-With this background and inspired by philosophers like Byung-Chul Han, Pierre-Simon LaPlace, Jeremy Bentham, Martha Nussbaum and William James, I’m completing Mind Field - an Augmented Humanity Inc novel, an 85,000-word technology thriller and the first of a three-book series.
+With this background and inspired by philosophers like Byung-Chul Han, Pierre-Simon LaPlace, Jeremy Bentham, Martha Nussbaum and William James, I’m completing Mind Field - an Augmented Humanity Inc novel, a 90,000-word technology thriller and the first of a three-book series.

 Drop me a line to learn more about the novel